News

 ‘We’re keen to meet with the NESP hubs to see how we can best assist them in their plans for their research program in the coming months’, says Tim.
 Tim also plans to involve other relevant NCRIS projects like the Atlas of Living Australia (ALA), the Integrated Marine Observing System (IMOS) and the Australian National Data Service (ANDS).

-Until the advent of TERN, ecosystem science efforts in Australia tended to be fragmented, localised and short-term in terms of both capacity and tenure.
+Until the advent of TERN, ecosystem studies in Australia tended to be fragmented, localised and short-term in terms of both capacity and tenure.
 TERN has worked closely with many partners to successfully deliver shared research infrastructure that is allowing Australia’s ecosystem scientists to collaborate and synthesise effectively across regions and disciplines.

 Government investment in TERN is enabling our top science researchers to monitor, understand and manage Australia’s ecosystems at the national scale and in the long term, more comprehensively and meaningfully than ever before.